All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 People who travel outside the U.S., especially to developing nations, may face a greater risk of being exposed to disease-causing bacteria.
 Some of these bacteria may be true pathogens while others are strains of gastrointestinal bacteria that are normal flora for the local inhabitants but cause gastrointestinal distress to the tourist.
 Visitors may become infected by eating or drinking anything that has been contaminated with the bacteria, even things as simple as tap water, ice cubes in a drink, a fresh salad, or food from a vendor's stall.

 The most common symptoms of a pathogenic bacterial infection are prolonged diarrhea, bloody diarrhea, mucus in the stool, abdominal pain and cramping, and nausea.
-If diarrhea lasts more than a few days, it may lead to complications such as dehydration and electrolyte imbalance - dangerous conditions, especially in children and the elderly.
+If diarrhea lasts more than a few days, it may lead to complications such as dehydration and electrolyte imbalance, which can be dangerous conditions, especially for children and the elderly.
 Dehydration can cause symptoms such as dry skin, fatigue, and light-headedness.

 Severely affected people may require hospitalization to replace lost fluids and electrolytes.
 Hemolytic uremic syndrome is a serious complication characterized by the destruction of red blood cells and kidney failure that may occasionally arise from an infection with a toxin-producing strain of the bacteria Escherichia coli.
 The condition is most frequently seen in children, the elderly, and those with weakened immune systems.